A 4th generation Soldier's commitment to duty

 |0

-This work, A 4th generation Soldier's commitment to duty [Image 4 of 4], by PV2 Cecilia Ochoa, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, A 4th generation Soldier's commitment to duty, by PV2 Cecilia Ochoa, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT